 Prolonged use, excessive doses or continual environmental diffusion of clary sage oil can, in the first instance, cause excessively strong uterine contractions, possibly leading to fetal distress.
 However, continuing to use clary sage oil, administered either by inhalation or via the skin, may eventually cause a situation in which contractions slow down and eventually stop.
 This is a condition called hyperpolarisation, an effect that can occur with any pharmacological agent, including drugs, herbal remedies and aromatherapy essential oils.
 When a drug / oil is commenced, it triggers an action potential of the neurons in the relevant organ to make the body receptive to the substance (this process is called depolarisation).
 In the case of clary sage oil, it stimulates an action potential to encourage the uterine muscles to contract.
 Eventually, a stage of optimum effect is reached, after which the oil becomes less effective (repolarisation).
 Ultimately, a state of hyperpolarisation is reached, in which the clary sage oil will start to have the opposite effect, namely relaxing the uterine muscles and interfering with the progress of physiological labour.

 To prevent clary sage oil causing hyperpolarisation and leading to reduced or no contractions, midwives should:

 The Future of Midwives

-The Misuse of Complementary Therapies
+The Debate on Cascade Training of Complementary Therapies